kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 The complete python script is [here](https://github.com/kaixih/dl_samples/blob/main/batch_norm/tf_keras_bn.py).

 ## Fused Batch Norm
-In the above example we explictly turn off the operation fusion by setting `fused=False` of the Keras BatchNormalization layer.
+In the above example we explictly turned off the operation fusion by setting `fused=False` of the Keras BatchNormalization layer.
 In practice, however, we usually set it to `None` (to use fusion whenever possible) or `True` (to force the fusion) for better speedup.
 Figure 2 shows what the fused operation looks